Inference of Human's Observation Strategy for Monitoring Robot's Behavior based on a Game-Theoretic Model of Trust: Related Work

 In motion and task planning, researchers argue that if the robot follows a plan that adheres to the human's expectation, i.e., is optimal in $M_{H}^{R}$; then these plans are deemed to be explicable~\cite{zhang2017plan}, legible~\cite{dragan2013legibility}, or adhers to social norms~\cite{kockemann2014grandpa}.
 They assume that the need for $R$ to be explicable, legible, etc. is because the human is continuously observing or monitoring the robot.
 Although they do not explicitly discuss, in scenarios where the human is not observing the robot, it may deviate to a plan that is optimal in $M^R$.
 In our setting, this deviation can result in the violation of safety constraints and hence we want to ensure that even when the human is not spending all their resources in observing $R$, the robot does not deviate from the safe plan $\pi_s$.
 Furthermore, the existing works \cite{zhang2017plan,dragan2013legibility,kockemann2014grandpa} assume that all the humans who observe the robot have the same expectation, i.e., $\mathcal{M}_{H}^{R}$ is a singleton set, which is either fully known beforehand or can be easily learned.
 Some recent works, such as \cite{hadfield2016off}, that try to address this concern, consider the imprecise specification of the human's reward (which can be a part of $M_{H}^{R}$).
 Then they show how it results in the robot executing undesired behaviors that may be deemed unsafe.
 Eventually, they conclude that some uncertainty about $M_{H}^{R}$ may result in $R$ doubting its current behavior as unsafe and in turn, letting the human take control (switch it off) if necessary.
 Unfortunately, they consider that $R$'s objective is solely to maximize the human's reward and thus, robots have no reason to think of other rewards.
-Although the robot many not have ulterior motives like human agents, the assumption falls flat when the robot is (1) rented out as a service by a third-party agent for helping a particular human (autonomous car offered by ride-sharing apps), or (2) is catering to the needs of multiple supervisors.
+Although the robot may not have ulterior motives like human agents, the assumption falls flat when the robot is (1) rented out as a service by a third-party agent for helping a particular human (autonomous car offered by ride-sharing apps), or (2) is catering to the needs of multiple supervisors.
 In such scenarios, a single human's reward is not its sole reward anymore.
 We seek to address such scenarios in this work.
 Although, similar to our work, researchers have looked at the idea of considering multiple human models, they mostly address the problem generating robust explanations \cite{sreedharan2017explanations}.
+Their produced explanation is to soothe the human; neither can guarantee behavior produced by $R$ adheres to human's expectation.
+Other methods where the supervisor communicates implicit constraints \cite{johnson2020impact}, or their preferences \cite{kim2017collaborative} may not work in our scenario, as a two-way channel is necessary for the robot to identify conflicting constraints, communicate back to the supervisor and convince $H$ the rational behind their behavior.